Sailowtech/Sailowtech-CTD/docs/terminology.md

 ## Sensor

 A **sensor** is a physical device which is installed on the CTD.
-It takes measurements of metrics.
+It takes measurements of a metric.
+Note that even though some devices take measures of multiple metrics, we abstract it to one metric per device.

 ## Correlation Data